lukaszcz/snake/README.md

 following steps describe how to launch the game.

 1. Compile with `make`.
-2. Switch to tty2 by pressing CTRL+ALT+F2 and login as root.
+2. Switch to tty2 by pressing CTRL+ALT+F2 and log in as root.
 You can switch back to the GUI with CTRL+ALT+F7.
 3. Set the required number of columns and rows:
 ```